 Python and Java are two highly popular programming language which is similar in many ways.
 However, that does not mean that both equal suits for every project.
 Weigh the pros and cons of each language, match its strength, then select the best language for your app.

-Python stands out when it comes to developer productivity as it enables the rapid development of applications.
-Java has the edge when it comes to speed.
-And, both languages benefit from active and supportive developer communities, as well as a huge array of libraries.
+Python stands out in terms of developer productivity, as it enables the rapid development of applications.
+Java has the edge in terms of speed.
+Both languages benefit from active and supportive developer communities and a huge array of libraries.

 In terms of ideal use cases, Java is better suited for mobile app development, being one of the preferred programming languages for Android.
 It is a highly regarded language for banking applications where security is a major concern.